ComplexCollaborativeAgents/aileenOG/README.md

 `export SWT_GTK3=0`

 * If you want PyCharm terminal to show color coded logs, you can check the box for `emulate terminal output` in `Run configurations` dialog.

+## Testing

+`python -m pytest --junitxml=test.xml`

+* From the top level dictory should result in a single test being run and a text.xml file being created at the top level.